-No one cares more about a business that the person who starts it.
+No one cares more about a business than the person who started it.
 Proud founders watch their businesses beat new challenges, hit new revenue targets and, if they’re lucky, make many of the early believers incredibly wealthy.

 But as great as having a founding member in a C-suite can be, some founders overstay their welcome.